SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| The name of the imposter turns red after the specified task is completed.
+| You can check the Imposter. | The name of the imposter turns red after the specified task is completed.
-| Normal Tasks | You can set the number of normal tasks before the imposter can be checked.
+| Common Tasks | You can set the number of normal tasks before the imposter can be checked.
 | Long Tasks | You can set the number of long tasks before the imposter can be checked.
 | Short Tasks | You can set the number of short tasks before the imposter can be checked.
-| If the result of the calculation of the task amount is a fraction, it will be rounded down.
+| Amount of tasks that will be able to be checked (of all tasks) | If the result of the calculation of the task amount is a fraction, it will be rounded down.
-| Put in a vent | You will be able to put in a vent.
+| Use Vent | You will be able to put in a vent.
-| You can set whether the view will be the same as the imposter's view.
+| Impostor Light | You can set whether the view will be the same as the imposter's view.
 -----------------------
 ## Bait
 ### Crew camp
 If killed,<br> the
 The person you kill will be made to report you. <br>.